 The goal of every developer is to create applications that are intelligent but also leverage the best technologies to bring your apps to market quicker.
 Microsoft’s Project Oxford allows developers to create smarter apps, which can do things like recognize faces and interpret natural language even if the app developers are not experts in those fields.
 The set of APIs that Project Oxford exposes to developers will allow your users a better experience through speech, imagery and the application knowing more than just where the user clicks or touches the app.
 Chris Woodruff will discuss all these possibilities as well as demonstrate an application that will understand a user needs beyond the keyboard, mouse or touchscreen.

-You have all sat through the simple WCF Data Service or ASP.NET Web API introductory sessions multiple times and they are valuable but it is time to learn how to really leverage that WCF knowledge and learn how to build and produce valuable OData feeds which will allow your applications usability to sizzle.
-At the same time you will learn how OData is built for high performance and security.
+You have all sat through the simple ASP.NET Web API introductory sessions multiple times and they are valuable but it is time to learn how to really leverage that Web API knowledge and learn how to build and produce valuable OData v4 feeds which will allow your applications usability to sizzle.
+At the same time you will learn how OData v4 is built for high performance and security.
 Chris Woodruff will teach and give deep knowledge into the configuration and extensibility of the Web API/OData feed.
 It will also teach developers to secure their feeds through multiple user authentications such as OAuth, Windows and Forms Authentication.

 Mobile applications are the current hot development topics today.
-Windows 8.1 and Windows Phone applications developed with Azure are designed to be easily reused, simplifying your experience and optimizing your time when building your own phone applications leveraging cloud services.
-How to architect and build your mobile app with Azure will be explained by Microsoft MVP Chris Woodruff along with best practices to take back to your team and organization.
+Universal Windows Platform (UWP) applications developed with Azure are designed to be easily reused, simplifying your experience and optimizing your time when building your own phone applications leveraging cloud services.
+How to architect and build your mobile app with Azure will be explained by Chris Woodruff along with best practices to take back to your team and organization.